iOS 26

 3. Check iPhone Audio Settings

-Next, you’ll want to see if your AirPods are the selected audio device for the app you’re playing audio through.
-You can check which device your app is trying to play audio through on the lock screen.
+Next, you’ll want to see if your AirPods are the selected audio device for the app you play audio through.
+You can check which device your app tries to play audio through on the lock screen.

-Simply press the button next to the description of what is playing pulls up a small menu for selecting an audio device.
+Press the button next to the description of what is playing and pull up a small menu for selecting an audio device.

-If you’re trying to use your AirPods during a phone call, pressing the speaker button pulls up this menu as well.
+If you’re trying to use your AirPods during a phone call, pressing the speaker button also brings up this menu.

 4. Disconnect and Reconnect Your AirPods